Search

 Search Tips

 With Japan’s startup entry rate at only 4%, fostering entrepreneurship has become a national priority.
 Prior research has shown that university involvement in entrepreneurship programs plays a vital role in developing startup ecosystems across diverse country contexts.
-MEXT has expanded its support programs, and since FY2022, the national government has advanced the Startup Development Five-Year Plan as a comprehensive strategy to build a robust startup ecosystem.
+MEXT has expanded its support programs, and since FY2022, the national government has advanced the Startup Development Five-Year Plan as a comprehensive strategy to build a robust startup ecosystem in Japan.